nephila/djangocms-installer/docs/usage.rst

 **djangocms installer** works as a batch script and as a command line wizard.

 .. _batch_mode:

 Batch mode (default)
 --------------------

 In batch mode **djangocms installer** will use the arguments provided to create and configure the project.
-All the paramaters asked by the wizard can be passed as command line arguments.

-See :ref:`arguments` for arguments reference
+See the complete list of :ref:`arguments` for reference.

+    djangocms my_project

 .. _wizard_mode: